Nadine Dorries set to earn extra £22,000 from taxpayer from clinging on over summer

 The best-selling author who also writes a column for the Daily Mail, is yet to declare any of her earnings from the show.
 She did, however, log a £20,500 advance from publisher HarperCollins for an upcoming book about the “political assassination” of Mr Johnson.

-All the major parties have selected candidates for Mid-Bedfordshire, with the Tories choosing local police and crime commissioner Festus Akinbusoye.
+All the major parties have selected candidates for Mid Bedfordshire, with the Tories choosing local police and crime commissioner Festus Akinbusoye.

 Despite Ms Dorries having a majority of over 24,000, an Opinium poll makes Labour favourites to seize the “blue wall” seat with their candidate leading the Tories by 28 per cent to 24 per cent, with independent candidate Gareth Mackey in third on 19 per cent.

-Mr Mackey, an independent Mid-Bedfordshire councillor, said he expected Ms Dorries to hold out until the Tory conference in October.
+Mr Mackey, an independent Mid Bedfordshire councillor, said he expected Ms Dorries to hold out until the Tory conference in October.
 “She wants to spread the pain out as much as possible and give Rishi a bloody nose.”

 Councillor Mackey said Ms Dorries’ resignation “is probably the most popular thing she’s done” with her constituents, adding: “A lot of people here are disappointed she hasn’t followed through.”